Expat Exchange

 We asked expats in Todos Santos what banks they use and there advice about banking.
 They advised:

 "Before retiring in Todos Santos, expats should be aware of the cost of living and standard of living.
 Expats should also be prepared to drive outside of the city for medical care, since many services and supplies may not be readily available.
 It is important for expats to learn some Spanish both for practical reasons and to ensure that they are able to get the most out of their experience.
 Additionally, an understanding of the local culture and customs can help expats blend in and make the most of their retirement.
-Finally, expats should also plan for their finances by ensuring they have the money and resources to cover their living expenses while living in Todos Santos," wrote one member in Todos Santos.
+Finally, expats should also plan for their finances by ensuring they have the money and resources to cover their living expenses while living in Todos Santos," remarked one expat living in Todos Santos, Mexico.

 Will I be able to find a job in Todos Santos?